Nigerian women take action as rape, assault cases surge during pandemic | Law-Order

 The 2018 official Nigeria Demographic and Health Survey found that 30% of girls and women aged between 15 and 49 reported suffering sexual abuse.
 The government has declared a state of national emergency over rape and gender-based violence and says it has directed the police and the states to do everything they can to tackle it.

-Some activists and lawyers have described child rape cases settled for just 10,000 nairas ($26), and courts where cases languish for years.
-"This is such a systemic problem - such a magnitude, that you're very quickly overwhelmed," said Kemi DaSilva-Ibru, a gynecologist who founded the Women at Risk International Foundation (WARIF), a donor-funded non-profit organization that treats rape victims and helps police gather physical evidence.
+Some activists and lawyers have described child rape cases settled for just 10,000 naira ($26), and courts where cases languish for years.
+"This is such a systemic problem - such a magnitude, that you're very quickly overwhelmed," said Kemi DaSilva-Ibru, a gynaecologist who founded the Women at Risk International Foundation (WARIF), a donor-funded non-profit organization that treats rape victims and helps police gather physical evidence.

 "Children being cross-examined like adults, children who have been traumatized by defilement ... it shouldn't be happening," she said.
 The attorney general did not immediately respond to a request for comment on how the children were treated in court.

-Osakede says she has stopped blaming herself with the help of counseling at WARIF and wants others to take courage from her story.
+Osakede says she has stopped blaming herself with the help of counselling at WARIF, and wants others to take courage from her story.
 "I came to this place, and I started feeling okay," she said.
+(Additional reporting by Mohammed Alamin in Kano and Camillus Eboh in Abuja; Editing by Alexis Akwagyiram, and Giles Elgood and Mike Collett-White)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)